What are telomeres, and what do they have to do with stress and aging?

 According to Nobel prize winner Elizabeth Blackburn’s The Telomere Effect: A Revolutionary Approach to Living Younger, Healthier, Longer, people who get 7 or more hours of sleep have significantly longer telomeres than people who get 5 or less.
 If you’re having persistent problems getting proper rest, you may want to look into calming audios, or sleep techniques—there are lots of useful, evidence-based options in the Foundations library.

-Are stress and ageing issues you’re concerned about?
+Are stress and aging issues you’re concerned about?
 What are you doing to take care of your telomeres and handle stress?
 Let us know at firstname.lastname@example.org.